ARTICLE

 Strategic Decision Making:

-CLV guides strategic decisions related to marketing, sales, and customer service by identifying high-value customer segments and informing resource allocation.
+CLV guides strategic decisions for marketing, sales, and customer service by specifying high-value groups of customers and resource allocation.

 Financial Performance:

-Understanding CLV helps optimize marketing spend, improve return on investment (ROI), and maximize overall profitability.
+CLV analysis achieves maximum return on investment (ROI), maximizes marketing spending, and gains maximum overall profitability.

 How to Measure CLV